 School websites: Eton School Mexico

-I hope you enjoyed my conversation with John Miller who is an inspirational leader with an amazing journey.
+I hope you enjoyed my conversation with John Miller who is an inspirational leader who created a learning environment that encourages curiosity and agency.
 It was such an honor to have John share his story and his WHY with me.
 Please share this podcast and the post with your friends.